 3. people who need support and guidance going through chemotherapy and radiation treatments.

 He studied Expressive Arts Therapy at the California Institute of Integral Studies, where he received his Masters degree.
 He also completed the Healthy Masculinity/ Bystander Intervention training with Men Can Stop Rape.
 With these skills, Richard harnessed the arts to create workshops that use movement, drama and play to develop empathy, integrity, accountability, and a value for our own and each other’s boundaries and humanity.
 He brings these skills into his counseling as well.

 Richard was recently published in the very timely, groundbreaking anthology “Ask: Building Consent Culture,” edited by Kitty Stryker.
-He also writes self-published pieces that critique current events from an intersectional perspective.
+He also self-publishes and writes pieces for Colorlines Magazine that critique current events from an intersectional perspective.